Giuliano2206/Repetitive-Archetypes-Patterns-Dataset/README.md

 python convert.py
 ```

 The script will create the folder that contains the COCO format data with an `annotation.json` file and a `data` folder in the `datasets` folder.
 If you want to convert the dataset considering the regions without annotation you can add the parameter `--original_images`.
-For all commands you can add the parameter `--help` to get more information about the parameters.

 To split the data in train and validation, you can run the following command: